ylyu1/San-Francisco-Trees/README.md

   site_info
   ```
   ## Data visualizations
-  - In Data Studio, create a new report and choose the dataset 'Reports' and then 'Trees'.
+  - In Data Studio, create a new report and choose the dataset 'Reports' and then the table 'Trees'.
 Then create the dashboard.